-Parents need to know that teens are definitely going to want to see this movie because it has been promoted non-stop on MTV, Comedy Central, Saturday Night Live, among others.
-It stars cult sensation Sacha Baron Cohen of Da Ali G Show.
-It's undeniably raunchy, vulgar, and funny; Baron Cohen uses his character Borat to expose the effects of ignorance by targeting ignorant behavior.
-But unless you want to dive under your seat or clap your hands over their eyes and ears, this is absolutely not kid entertainment.
-Fake "reporter" Borat lampoons Americans' sexism, racism, homophobia, anti-Semitism, religious intolerance, classism, and ageism by putting people on the spot and peppering them with questions.
-The movie is full of stuff like naked men wrestling (an extended, rather explicit sequence); visual gags about prostitution, feminism, and marriage (a wife's death is celebrated); toilet humor (literally); and some physical fighting/clumsiness.
-Jokes aimed at U.S. popular culture and beliefs include references to Baywatch, Michael Jackson, "Dirty Harold," Pentecostal church practices, Jews, rodeos/cowboys, etiquette, patriotic pride, hip-hop culture, and college fraternities.
-Language includes "f--k," "c--k," "s--t," "ass," "p---y," and just about anything else you can imagine (some in subtitles).
+Parents need to know that Borat is a raunchy, vulgar, sometimes shocking, and often hilarious comedy.
+Comedian Sacha Baron Cohen uses the character of Borat to expose the effects of ignorance by targeting ignorant behavior.
+But this is absolutely not children's entertainment.
+Reporter Borat lampoons Americans' sexism, racism, homophobia, antisemitism, religious intolerance, classism, and ageism by putting people on the spot and peppering them with bold questions.
+The movie features mature content including an extended, explicit sequence of naked men wrestling; jokes about sex work, feminism, and marriage (a wife's death is celebrated); homophobic remarks; toilet humor (literally); and physical fighting.
+Distasteful jokes aimed at U.S. popular culture and beliefs include references to Baywatch, Michael Jackson, "Dirty Harold," Pentecostal church practices, Jews, rodeos and cowboys, etiquette, patriotic pride, hip-hop culture, and college fraternities.
+Language includes "f--k," "c--k," "s--t," "ass," "p---y," the "N" word, and more (some in subtitles).